 Currently, the 3D holographic audio project is still being worked on, and it is expected to be finalised within the next twelve months.
 Working with Vince on this as a co-researcher on the project is Matthew Galea, a PhD student who is researching digital sound as a sculptural medium, thus also offering invaluable hands-on experience.

-“Most of the technical research has been conducted, so now it is more a question of assembling the rig together and putting it head2through its paces, under various circumstances… We’re now also in the process of acquiring the equipment, which is mainly digital audio equipment that allows for real-time routing to audio sources installed in space.
+“Most of the technical research has been conducted, so now it is more a question of assembling the rig together and putting it through its paces, under various circumstances… We’re now also in the process of acquiring the equipment, which is mainly digital audio equipment that allows for real-time routing to audio sources installed in space.
 Once that is in hand, we expect to be able to publish the results and make it available by October 2017.”

 It’s a wonderful project and one that could truly revolutionise the way students in the various arts departments use sound in their work.
 The possibilities are endless, however, and could help researchers in engineering, computer sciences and much, much more – and it’s all funded through donations from people like you.
 So, thank you!